sbt/sbt-release/README.md

         settings = Defaults.defaultSettings ++ releaseSettings ++ Seq( /* custom settings here */ )
       )
     }

+## `version.sbt`
+Since the build definition is actual Scala code, it's not as straight forward to change something in the middle of it as it is with an XML definition.

+For this reason, *sbt-release* won't ever touch your build definition files, but instead writes the new release or development version to a file called **`version.sbt`** in the root directory of the project.

 ## Release Process
 The default release process consists of the following tasks: